-Tickets: permanent exhibits: full price: 1 200 HUF, ages 6-26: 800 HUF, ages above 62: 800 HUF, free for children under 6 and people over 70
+- Tickets: permanent exhibits: full price: 1 600 HUF, ages 6-26: 800 HUF, ages above 62: 800 HUF, free for children under 6 and people over 70

-Entrance fee to the Dino Garden: full price: 400 HUF, ages 2-26 and above 62: 300 HUFTIP: For up-to-date information on ticket prices please visit the museum’s website.
+- Entrance fee to the Dino Garden: full price: 400 HUF, ages 2-26 and above 62: 300 HUF, free for kids under 2 year and people over 70.

 The rocks weigh a couple of tons and they relate the Earth’s geological history stretching back several million years.